MinnowBoard-org/website/pages/lures/lures.md

 issues should be taken to the respective manufacturers and designers.

 ### Lures In production (currently available)

+These are lures that are currently available, and obtainable in a pre-built state.

 - [Desert Lure](desert-lure)
 - [Silverjaw Lure](silverjaw-lure)
 - [Mikrobus Lure](mikrobus-lure)